European shares slip, led by utilities and banks

 "I still remain fairly positive that after this pause markets will move higher," Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets, said.

-Andrew Milligan, head of global strategy at Standard Life Investments, said: "I get the feeling that people are more looking to put money into the market than they are to take profits."
+Andrew Milligan, head of global strategy at Standard Life Investments, meanwhile, said: "I get the feeling that people are more looking to put money into the market than they are to take profits at this moment in time."

 * Says R Selvarajan will continue as MD Source text for Eikon: Further company coverage: